-The Company is subject to the rules and regulations of various countries it does business in, including Peru, Argentina and Chile.
-Its exploration activities, development projects and any future mining operations are subject to laws and regulations governing the acquisition and retention of title to mineral rights, mine development, health and worker safety, employment standards, fiscal matters, waste disposal, protection of the environment, protection of endangered and protected species and other matters.
-It is possible that future changes in applicable laws, regulations, agreements or changes in their enforcement or regulatory interpretation could have a material and adverse impact on the Company's current exploration activities, planned development projects or future mining operations.
+The Company is subject to the rules and regulations of various countries in which it does business, including Peru and, Argentina.
+Its exploration activities, development projects and any future mining operations are subject to laws and regulations governing, among other things, the acquisition and retention of title to mineral rights, mine development, health and worker safety, employment standards, fiscal matters, waste disposal, protection of the environment, protection of endangered and protected species and other matters.
+It is possible that future changes in applicable laws, regulations, agreements or changes in their enforcement or interpretation could have a material and adverse impact on the Company's current exploration activities, planned development projects or future mining operations.
 Moreover, where required, obtaining necessary permits to conduct exploration or mining operations can be a complex and time consuming process and the Company cannot assure whether any necessary permits will be obtainable on acceptable terms, in a timely manner or at all.